CVE-2025-8702: SQL Injection in Wanzhou WOES Intelligent Optimization Energy Saving System

 Technical Analysis

-CVE-2025-8702 is a SQL Injection vulnerability identified in version 1.0 of the Wanzhou WOES Intelligent Optimization Energy Saving System, specifically within the Historical Data Query Module.
+CVE-2025-8702 is a medium-severity SQL Injection vulnerability identified in version 1.0 of the Wanzhou WOES Intelligent Optimization Energy Saving System, specifically within the Historical Data Query Module.
 The vulnerability arises from improper sanitization of the 'ObjectID' parameter in the /CommonSolution/GetVariableByOneIDNew endpoint.
 An attacker can remotely manipulate this parameter to inject malicious SQL code, potentially allowing unauthorized access to or modification of the backend database.
-The vulnerability does not require user interaction or authentication, increasing its risk profile.
-Although the CVSS 4.0 score rates it as medium severity (5.3), the exploitability is high due to network accessibility and low attack complexity.
-The impact on confidentiality, integrity, and availability is limited to low levels, suggesting that while data exposure or modification is possible, it may be constrained by the system's design or database permissions.
+The vulnerability does not require user interaction or authentication, making it remotely exploitable over the network with low attack complexity.
+However, the impact on confidentiality, integrity, and availability is rated low, as indicated by the CVSS 4.0 vector (AV:N/AC:L/AT:N/UI:N/PR:L/VC:L/VI:L/VA:L).
+This suggests that while some data exposure or alteration is possible, the scope and severity of damage are limited.
 No known exploits are currently observed in the wild, and no patches have been published yet.
-The vulnerability disclosure date is August 7, 2025, indicating recent discovery and potential for future exploitation if unmitigated.
+The vulnerability disclosure date is August 7, 2025.

 Potential Impact